 Sink local craft beers and cocktails, watch the sun set from Madaket Beach and learn to kitesurf on this Atlantic island, where New England‘s smart set go to play.

 Despite its tiny size, the Massachusetts island of Nantucket, just off Cape Cod, has 82mi (132km) of Atlantic shoreline, much of it covered in sand dunes.
 Cedar-shingled buildings, weather-beaten wharves, cobblestone streets, steepled churches and upscale boutiques dominate the main town.
-Arriving by ferry (from Hyannis, Harwich Port, New Bedford or New York), you’ll notice that a good portion of Nantucket architecture bears witness to its past as an 18th- and 19th-century seaport town.
-Indeed, the sinking of the Essex in 1820 inspired Herman Melville’s 1851 tale Moby Dick, and vestiges of the seafaring history of the island can be uncovered today at sites such as the Whaling Museum.
+Arriving by ferry (from Hyannis, Harwich Port, New Bedford or New York), you’ll notice that a good portion of Nantucket’s architecture bears witness to its past as an 18th- and 19th-century seaport town.
+Indeed, the sinking of the Essex in 1820 inspired Herman Melville’s 1851 tale Moby Dick and vestiges of the island’s seafaring history an be uncovered today at sites such as the Whaling Museum.
 Here’s how to explore the shores of Nantucket.